-Response and Effectiveness
+6. Response and effectiveness

 - Metoclopramide takes about one to three minutes to start working following an intravenous dose; 10-15 minutes following an intramuscular dose; and 30-60 minutes following an oral dose.
-Effects persist for approximately one to two hours.
+Effects last for approximately one to two hours.

 More about metoclopramide

-- Compare Alternatives
+- Compare alternatives

-- Pricing & Coupons
+- Pricing & coupons

 - Drug class: GI stimulants

-- Metoclopramide Tablets
+- Metoclopramide drug information

-- Metoclopramide Injection Solution
+- Metoclopramide nasal

-- Metoclopramide Oral Solution
+- Metoclopramide oral/injection

 Related treatment guides

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use metoclopramide only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use metoclopramide only for the indication prescribed.